Affiliate links on Android Authority may earn us a commission. Learn more.

 Even though you have to prepay at least three months at a time, Mint’s per-month equivalent pricing is very hard to beat.
 You can also reduce the pricing if you choose to pay for six months or a whole year ahead of time.
 And the first three months will be significantly cheaper, too.

-That said, Google Fi will be cheaper if you need multiple lines.
+That said, Google Fi Wireless will be cheaper if you need multiple lines.
 Its family plan options are actually quite impressive.
 Additionally, Goole Fi is a much better option if you want to get more out of your cellphone plan.
 Google Fi offers much better international services, added perks like YouTube Premium for a year with the Unlimited Plus plan, better device deals, and more.

 These are important factors to consider, but some of you might not care for those extras, especially if you don’t go outside the USA much.
-You can always get a prepaid SIM card in the country you go to, anyways.
+You can always get a prepaid SIM card in the country you go to, anyway.
 It helps that you might save a good chunk of change in the process.

 On the other hand, Google Fi’s phone selection is a bit limited.
 It doesn’t even offer iPhones, which we know many of you love.
 If you want more device options and want to get your phone directly from the carrier, Mint Mobile might be your best bet.